Simple Mail Transfer Protocol (SMTP)

 Email Service Providers

-- Enterprise Systems: Businesses rely on SMTP for internal and external email communication.
+- Enterprise Systems: Businesses rely on SMTP for internal (e.g.,

-smtp.gmail.com). - The server routes the email to the recipient’s domain (e.g.,
+smtp.gmail.comon port587(TLS). - The server authenticates your credentials and routes the email to the recipient’s domain (e.g.,

 Key Takeaways

-- Cleartext operation makes SMTP vulnerable without encryption (e.g., TLS).
+- Cleartext transmission makes SMTP inherently insecure without encryption (e.g., TLS).

-- Security protocols like SPF, DKIM, and DMARC help prevent abuse.
+- Security protocols like SPF, DKIM, and DMARC are critical to prevent abuse (e.g., spoofing, phishing).

 Learn More

-- Alternatives: Compare SMTP with HTTP-based APIs (e.g., Microsoft Graph) for modern email systems.
+- HTTP-based APIs (e.g., Microsoft Graph, SendGrid) for modern email systems.